10 Best Remote Desktop Software (2026)

 Cons

-- Drag and drop feature is not available for transferring files.
+- Drag and drop feature isn’t available for transferring files.

 - The remote desktop must be logged in to Chrome.